 Full-time Law Enforcement Employees

-by Geographic Region and Division by Population Group
+by Geographic Region and Division by Population Group, Number and Rate

 The FBI collects these data through the Uniform Crime Reporting (UCR) Program.

-- This table provides the number and rate of sworn law enforcement officers and civilian employees broken down by geographic region, division, and population group.
+- This table provides the number and rate of law enforcement employees broken down by geographic region, division, and population group.

-- For the data presentation in this table, the totals for full-time law enforcement officers in Metropolitan and Nonmetropolitan counties are combined.
+- The totals for full-time law enforcement employees in metropolitan and nonmetropolitan counties are combined in this table.

 - Suburban area includes law enforcement agencies in cities with less than 50,000 inhabitants and county law enforcement agencies that are within a Metropolitan Statistical Area.